-This evening we'll take dinner in a local restaurant.
+This evening we'll take our evening meal in a local restaurant and the evening is ours.

 Rise and shine Xi'an!
-After a breakfast we'll board our motorcoach for a morning excursion to the Terra Cotta Warriors.
+After breakfast, we'll get ready to board our motorcoach for a morning excursion to the Terra Cotta Warriors!

 Terra Cotta Warriors - The Terra Cotta Warriors and Horses are the most significant archaeological excavations of the 20th century.
-Work is on-going at this site, which is around 1.5 kilometers east of Emperor Qin Shi Huang's Mausoleum, in Lintong County, Shaanxi Province.
-It is a sight not to be missed by any visitor to China!
+Work is on-going at this site, which is around 1.5 kilometers east of Emperor Qin Shi Huang's Mausoleum in Shaanxi Province.

 Upon ascending the throne at the age of 13 (in 246 BC), Qin Shi Huang, later the first Emperor to rule all of China, had begun work for his mausoleum.
 It took 11 years to finish.
-It is speculated that many buried treasures and sacrificial objects had accompanied the emperor in his afterlife.
+It was speculated that many buried treasures and sacrificial objects had accompanied the emperor in his afterlife.
 A group of peasants uncovered some pottery while digging for a well near the royal tomb in 1974.
 It caught the attention of archaeologists immediately.
 They came to Xi'an in droves to study and extend the digs.
-They had established, beyond doubt, that these artifacts were associated with the Qin Dynasty (211-206 BC).
+They had established beyond doubt that these artifacts were associated with the Qin Dynasty (211-206 BC).

 Life size terracotta figures of warriors and horses arranged in battle formations are the star features at the museum.
-They are replicas of what the imperial guard would have looked like in those days of pomp and vigor.
+They are replicas of what the imperial guard had looked like in those days of pomp and ceremony.
 Altogether over 7,000 pottery soldiers, horses, chariots, and even weapons have been unearthed from these pits; most of them having been restored to their former grandeur.
 The Terra Cotta Warriors and Horses is the sensational archaeological find of all times.
-It has put Xi'an on the map for tourists and was listed by UNESCO in 1987 as one of the world cultural heritage sites.
+It was listed by UNESCO in 1987 as one of the world cultural heritage sites.

-Xi'an City Wall - The first landmark visitors will encounter in Xi'an is the ancient city wall, which stretches around the old city.
+Xi'an City Wall - The first landmark visitors will encounter in Xi'an is the ancient city wall which stretches around the old city.
 The northern side runs parallel to the railway.
 Xi'an was originally a walled city, and even today the wall is considered a landmark dividing the city into the inner part and the outer part.
 The city wall is massive - tall, long and thick.
 The South Gate and North Gate are the two main entrances to the inner city and the city itself is neatly arranged along the city wall.

 Xi'an City Wall was erected in the 14th century Ming Dynasty, under the regime of Emperor Zhu Yuanzhang.
-When Zhu Yuanzhang captured

-Huizhou, long before the establishment of the Ming Dynasty, he was admonished by a hermit named Zhu Sheng who told him to "build high walls, store abundant provisions and take your time in proclaiming yourself emperor."
-This advice Zhu Yuanzhang heeded.
-Once the whole country was unified, he sent orders to the local governments to build city walls on a large scale.
+Once the country was unified, he sent orders to the local governments to build city walls on a large scale.
 Zhu assured that "out of all the mountains and rivers in the world, the area of Central Qin is the most strongly fortified and strategically impregnable."
+The current city wall is an enhancement of the old Tang Dynasty structure as a result of the emperor's wall building campaign.

-Dinner will be taken and then the evening is ours for exploration of Xi'an!
+Dinner will be taken and then the evening is ours for exploration of Xi'an.

-Today's tour will bring us to Yangling, the sole National Agriculture-science District in the country.
+Good morning China!
+Today's tour will bring us to Yangling, the national agriculture-science district in the country.